-- 1. Online Application form: An application for admission can be filled out at www.pacificlife.edu.
-Click the "APPLY NOW" button in the top right corner of the website home page - 2.
-Official transcripts: Original secondary school transcripts (not copies) should be sent directly from the issuing institution to the Enrolment Office.
-Transcripts in a language other than English must be accompanied by an official English translation. - 3.
-Two References: Submitted directly to the Enrolment Office. - 4.
-Criminal record check (Counselling Program only): A current criminal record check, including a vulnerable sector should be submitted to the PLBC office. - 5.
-Application for Student Housing (optional): All students under age 21 are required to live on campus.
+1. Online Application form: An application for admission can be filled out at www.pacificlife.edu.
+Click the "APPLY NOW" button in the top right corner of the website home page

+2. Official transcripts: Original secondary school transcripts (not copies) should be sent directly from the issuing institution to the Admissions Office.
+Transcripts in a language other than English must be accompanied by an official English translation.

+3. Two References: Submitted directly to the Admissions Office.

+4. Criminal record check (Christian Counselling Program only): A current criminal record check, including a vulnerable sector should be submitted to the PLBC office.

+5. Application for Student Housing (optional): All single students under age 21 are required to live on campus.
 An exception is made for local students living with their parents.
-(See the Student Housing and Cafeteria section below for more information). - 6.
-Non-refundable application fee: Payment can be made with visa online or with cheque, cash, or debit at the college office. - 7.
-When all application components are received, the file will be reviewed to determine if the applicant is eligible for acceptance to PLBC.
-Notice regarding the admittance decision can be expected from the Enrollment Office within two weeks from the receipt of a complete application file.
-Applicants are welcome to contact the Enrollment Office regarding the status of their application.
+(See the Student Housing and Cafeteria section below for more information).

+6. Non-refundable application fee: Payment can be made with visa online or with cheque, cash, or debit at the College office.

+7. When all application components are received, the file will be reviewed to determine if the applicant is eligible for acceptance to PLBC.
+Notice regarding the admittance decision can be expected from the Admissions Office within two weeks from the receipt of a complete application file.
+Applicants are welcome to contact the Admissions Office regarding the status of their application.

-Documents submitted in support of an application become the property of PLBC and are not returned unless they are irreplaceable (e.g., graduation certificates/booklets, etc.) and the applicant requests their return.
+Documents submitted in support of an application become the property of Pacific Life Bible College and are not returned unless they are irreplaceable (e.g., graduation certificates/booklets, etc.) and the applicant requests their return.